Zhu Su: Biography

-Zhu Su was born on 8 October 1361, the fifth son of Zhu Yuanzhang (the future Hongwu Emperor) and his first wife, Lady Ma, according to official records.
-At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader in the Red Turban Rebellion.
-In 1368, he became the emperor of the Ming dynasty and quickly unified China under his rule.
-In May 1370, he granted the titles of princes to seven of his sons, including Zhu Su who became the Prince of Wu.
-In 1374, the Emperor refused to allow Zhu Su to settle in Hangzhou, arguing that the revenue from Wu (Jiangnan) was crucial to the central government and should be under its direct control.
+Zhu Su was born on 8 October 1361 as the fifth son of Zhu Yuanzhang and his primary wife, Lady Ma, according to official records.
+At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader of the Red Turban Rebellion, an uprising in China against the Mongol-led Yuan dynasty.
+The rebellion sought to restore Han Chinese rule after decades of Mongol domination following the Yuan conquest of the Song in 1279.
+In 1368, Zhu Yuanzhang founded the Ming dynasty and became the Hongwu Emperor.
+In May 1370, the Emperor granted the titles of princes to nine of his sons, including Zhu Su, who was created the Prince of Wu with his fief at Hangzhou, a major city in the Jiangnan region.
+In 1374, however, the Hongwu Emperor refused to allow Zhu Su to take up residence in Hangzhou, arguing that the revenues of Jiangnan were vital to the central government and should remain under its direct control.

-Zhu Su developed a close relationship with his fifteen-month-older brother, Zhu Di, despite their contrasting personalities.
+Zhu Su developed a close relationship with his older brother Zhu Di, despite their contrasting personalities.
+While Zhu Di was inclined toward military pursuits, Zhu Su preferred scholarly interests, later becoming an expert in botany and pharmacology.
 In 1376, he relocated to Fengyang in central China, where he engaged in military training with other princes.
-Two years later, his father bestowed upon him the title of Prince of Zhou and arranged for him to marry the daughter of General Feng Sheng, the military commander in Kaifeng, the capital of Henan.
+Two years later, his father changed his title to Prince of Zhou and arranged for him to marry the daughter of Feng Sheng, the military commander in Kaifeng, the capital of Henan.
 Upon reaching adulthood in 1381, Zhu Su moved to Kaifeng, where he held no official authority over the local administration, but his personal guard and large household, led by experienced advisors and officials, granted him significant influence.
 Alongside his father-in-law, Zhu Su oversaw the troops stationed in the province.

 In 1389, Zhu Su secretly left Kaifeng for Fengyang to visit Feng Sheng, who had been condemned by the Emperor for his actions during a victorious battle against the Mongols in 1387.
-As a result, Zhu Su was banished to Yunnan in the southwest of the empire, but was actually held captive at the imperial court in Nanjing.
-His eldest son, Zhu Youdun, took over his household in Kaifeng and was officially named as Zhu Su's successor in 1391.
+Zhu Su was banished to Yunnan in the southwest of the empire, but was actually held captive at the imperial court in Nanjing.
+His eldest son, Zhu Youdun, took over his household in Kaifeng and was officially named as his successor in 1391.
 Zhu Su was not permitted to return to Kaifeng until the end of 1391.